CJey/oum/README.md

 ## Helper

-All subcommand below are optional, but sometimes usefull
+All subcommand below are optional, but sometimes useful

 * oum guide